mdtanker/polartoolkit/paper/paper.md

   * Imagery data from LIMA [@bindschadlerlandsat2008]
 2) Pre-process the data
   * convert the Bedmap2 `.tif` files into compressed `.zarr` files
-  * resample the grid resolutions from 1 km to 2 km
+  * resample the grid from 1 km resolution to 1.5 km
   * extract the portion of the grids around the Saunders Coast region
   * calculate the water column thickness ([surface - ice thickness] - bed)
   * mask the grid outside of the floating ice shelves